 Much later, Queen Victoria was a frequent visitor and during her reign (1837-1901) there was extensive renovation.
 After World War 1, major improvements were made to the State Apartments and Throne Room under King George V.

 The gardens are extensive (10 acres/4 hectares) and full of historical interest.
 It was here that Mary, Queen of Scots practiced hawking, wild boar hunting, tennis and archery.
 Archery is still practised three times weekly in the gardens by the Royal Company of Archers who form the royal bodyguard in Scotland.
-The ‘Royal ticket’ allows visitors to combine visits to the palace, gardens and Queen’s Gallery (with changing exhibitions).
+The ‘Royal ticket’ allows visitors to combine visits to the palace, gardens and King’s Gallery (with changing exhibitions).